eastcitysoftware/weld/README.md

 ### Manipulating Elements

-When manipulating element content, you are typically either appending content or replacing it.
-Weld provides two functions for this, `weld.dom.append()` and `weld.dom.set()`.
+When manipulating element content, you are typically either appending content or replacing it. weld.js provides two functions for this, `weld.dom.append()` and `weld.dom.set()`.
 Both functions take an element as the first parameter and one or more elements as the second parameter.

 ```js
 const container = weld.el('div')